 There are many viewpoints along the way, so take your time and don’t rush.
 You can do the drive in either direction and should count at least one full day.
 Families with children will love visiting the ice grotto at the Furka Pass.

 Scenic Utah Byway 128 between Moab and Cisco is one of the most beautiful roads we have ever driven.
-Surrounded by impressive steep red sandstone walls you follow the Colorado river through the most spectacular landscapes.
-This rather short stretch of road (72km – 44 miles) has an incredibly diverse scenery and you don’t know where to look first.
+Surrounded by impressive steep red sandstone walls, you follow the Colorado River through the most spectacular landscapes.
+This rather short stretch of road (72km – 44 miles) has incredibly diverse scenery and you don’t know where to look first.

 TIP: Travel in the direction from Cisco to Moab, that way you start with the least impressive part and it just gets better and better behind every curve.
 If you can, drive this road at sunset for even better views.
 There are two beautiful hotels along this road that are well worth staying at for a night or two: Red Cliffs Lodge and Sorrel River Ranch Resort & Spa.
 You could also base yourself here for exploring the nearby Arches National Park.

-So this is my small selection of some of the most scenic roads from our trips.
-What are your favourite scenic drives?
-Feel free to leave a reply below!
+So this is our small selection of some of the most scenic roads from our trips.
+What are your favorite best roads in the world?
+Feel free to leave a reply below and share your experience!

 For more inspiration and amazing travel experiences from all over the world, check out some of our year-review articles below:

 - Best of travel 2019 – a year with the most trips ever

 - Best of travel 2017

 If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin these images!